vudiep411/python-discord/README.md

 # Vu-Bot
 Simple bot.
-Another version on python since Deno discord library can't kep the connection alive for more than 3 hours.
+Another version on python since Deno discord library can't keep the connection alive for more than 3 hours.
 This bot is now deployed on EC2 AWS server running as a service worker.

 ## Commands
 | Command | Arguments | Description |